Unconditional Love – BT2

 If you are interested in an exhaustive 29 page study on “Forgiveness versus Judgment” with all bible references, language study, and historical proofs, then contact me from the Contact Us page.

-In our Politically-Correct (PC) environment, it seems everybody is quick to quote Jesus, “Krino judge (a) me not in possibility, and you will me not in possibility be judged (a)” (b), but a fuller version (c) links to it “katadikazo condemn-as-guilty (d) me not in possibility, and you will me not in possibility be condemned (d); apoluo forgive, and you will be forgiven” (c).
-In this latter version, because of the connection to “condemnation” the “krino judgment” in mind is likely acting like a court judge who “separates into 2 piles” to free/loose people as either innocent or bind/condemn people as guilt.
+In our Politically-Correct (PC) environment, it seems everybody is quick to quote Jesus, “Krino judge (a) me not in possibility, and you will me not in possibility be judged (a)” (b), but a fuller version of this same teaching (c) links to it “katadikazo condemn-as-guilty (d) me not in possibility, and you will me not in possibility be condemned (d); apoluo forgive, and you will be forgiven” (c).
+In this latter version, because of the connection to “condemnation” the “krino judgment” in mind is likely that of a court judge who “separates into 2 piles” to free/loose people as either innocent or bind/condemn people as guilt.
 This has a real finality about it!
-Also Jesus isn’t referring to absolute fact type of judging (ou or ouk, but a me possibility.
-This allows for God’s unconditional-loving-favor-of-grace through the blood of Christ to exacting justice upon our failures, thus Christ’s final thought – forgiveness.
+Also Jesus isn’t referring to absolute fact type of judging (ou or ouk), but of me possibility.
+This allows for God’s unconditional-loving-favor-of-grace through the blood of Christ to be the justice that is enacted upon our failures, thus Christ’s final thought – forgiveness.
 We need forgiveness from God, just as others do from us.
 We also have to remember that Jesus is talking to Jewish people on a hillside in the early part of His ministry who were very judgmental under a very judgmental Law of Moses.
-It wasn’t until much later that Jesus speaks to His Christians apostles that He will “give the keys of the kingdom of heaven, so whatever you ‘bind’ [as a judge] on earth shall be bound in heaven, and whatever you ‘loose’ [as a judge] shall be loosed in heaven” (e).
-Nor is Jesus referring to societal judgment: “render to Caesar what is Caesar’s” (f) authority that judge have in civil courtrooms for keeping law and order to maintain society from falling into chaos, where evil people would be quick to oppress the innocent, which Paul makes clear we are to obey as ordained by God (g) as we will speak of next.
+It wasn’t until much later that Jesus speaks to His Christians apostles that He will “give them keys of the kingdom of heaven, so whatever you ‘bind’ [as a judge] on earth shall be bound in heaven, and whatever you ‘loose’ [as a judge] shall be loosed in heaven” (e).
+Nor is Jesus referring to societal judgment: “render to Caesar what is Caesar’s” (f) authority.
+Civil judges should judge in civil courtrooms to keep law and order to maintain society from falling into chaos, where evil people would be quick to oppress the innocent, so Paul makes clear we are to obey as ordained by God (g) as we will speak of next.
 There are many different forms of judging and context determines what we can and can’t do, individually, civilly, and in the Church.
 We will find that to not judge can me the most unloving thing to do.

 <Notes> a) krino: separate/distinguish as with separating grain from the chaff, pick-out or choose by separating, come to a choice/decision/opinion/judgment either positive or negative, typically of right versus wrong or superior versus inferior or innocence versus guilt, especially against an official or legal standard in order to be accurate in order to make an intelligent comparison/contrast, thus to bring to trail or trying of fact in a court of law. b) Matthew 7:1, c) Luke 6:37, d) katadikazo: down-upon-judging, condemn in an exact, personal manner, thus to pronounce guilty as a judge in a court of law.
 See also the verb katakrino: to krino judge “down upon” or against, worthy of punishment, to sentence as damned: Matthew 12:41-42, 20:18, 27:3; Mark 10:33, 14:64, 16:16; Luke 11:31-32; John 8:10-11; Romans 2:1, 8:3, 34, 14:23; 1 Corinthians 11:32; Hebrews 11:7; 2 Peter 2:6.
 See also the noun katakrisis: “krisis qualitative krino judging, but in this case only negatively because it is “down-up” you as a sentence of condemnation, the prefix kata also used to mean ‘decidedly’ guilty: 2 Corinthians 3:9, 7:3.
 See also the noun katakrima: down-upon krima judgment result/verdict, the exact sentence of condemnation handed down after the due process of krima judging: Romans 5:16, 18, 8:1. e) Matthew 16:19, 18:18 – see below, f) Matthew 22:21; Mark 12:17; Luke 20:25, g) Romans 13:1-7.